 - 5,381 total antioxidant capacity per apple

-The USDA report found that Granny Smith apples had just slightly less antioxidant capacity per apple than Red Delicious apples.
-Granny Smith apples contain phenolic compounds including catechin, epicatechin and quercetin, per an August 2015 study in the South African Journal of Plant and Soil.
+The USDA report found Granny Smith apples had just slightly less antioxidant capacity per apple than Red Delicious apples.
+Granny Smiths contain phenolic compounds including catechin, epicatechin and quercetin, per an August 2015 study in the South African Journal of Plant and Soil.

 - 5,095 total antioxidant capacity per 1 ounce

-Pecans have more flavonoids than other nuts, including high levels of proanthocyanidins, per a February 2012 study in the journal Food & Function.
+Pecans have more flavonoids than other nuts, including high levels of proanthocyanidins, per a February 2012 study in Food & Function.

 In the United States, nuts provide 19 percent of total food polyphenols per day and are a major source of antioxidants in the American diet.
 One ounce of pecans also contains 56 percent of the DV for manganese and 3 percent of the DV for vitamin E.